theandrewbailey/gram/README.md

 		* site_security_* options are mostly regex filters or HTTP headers.
 		* page_* options are little bits of visible text scattered around pages.
 HTML entities will be escaped automatically.
 You'll probably want to customize a few of these later.
 Seriously, if you see a piece of text somewhere, you can change it from here.
 You can make the comment form a complaint form, haha!
 		* site_* options are configurations that aren't seen, and aren't escaped.
-	1. This blog will call external programs during use:
+	1. Gram will call external programs during use:
 		* site_healthCommands
 			* These programs are called on the health check page (see `admin_health`), with their outputs shown.
 	1. Click Save and start blogging!
 		* WARNING: sessions expire after 1 hour, and you can't save unpublished blog posts.
 Instead, write your magnum opus blog post in some other text editor of your choice, then copy+paste the text into Gram.
 		* Tip: upload all your images first before publishing your post.
+		* While Gram supports multiple locales, there's no support for a single article translated into multiple languages.
+It was implemented for skinning purposes.
+[Tip: try using private use extensions.](https://docs.oracle.com/javase/tutorial/i18n/locale/extensions.html#private)
+			* Access locales by appending the locale to the URL, e.g. https://theandrewbailey.com/x-scrolls/, or look at any page's source for `<link rel="alternate" hreflang="..." href="...">` elements.
 1. To start Payara again after a reboot, run `~/payara6/glassfish/bin/asadmin start-domain gramPayara-xxxxx` where `gramPayara-xxxxx` is the Payara username that the script gave you.
 (You kept that info, right?
 I told you it's important!)
 1. To setup another blog on the same server, an additional database must be created and registered as a JDBC resource (named "java/gram/`domain.name`") in Payara.
 	1. Run `setupUsTheBlog.sh -a domain.name`